Paul Kennett

 Paul Kennett is a former professional rugby league footballer who played in the 1990s.
 He played at representative level for Wales, and at club level for Swinton.

+Playing career

+Club career

+Kennett was signed by Swinton from Welsh rugby union club Tondu RFC.
+He made his first team debut in 1991.

 International honours

-Paul Kennett won 2 caps (plus 1 as substitute) for Wales in 1992 while at Swinton.
+Kennett won one cap for Wales as a substitute in 1992 while at Swinton.